JMortonTan/JSeal/README.md

 As of 10/14/2014, the source code contained in the folder 'Old' of this repository is the only running demo that has major bugs in its decoding methods.

-We are in process of rewriting the entire code.
+I am in the process of rewriting the entire code.

-**The source code in the current directory will not compile until this notice is taken down.**
+**The code compiles!
+But running decode and encode commands throws errors.
+This should be resolved very soon.**

 ###To Do List
 - Create UML diagram of program.